tsgautier/node-majic/README.md

 }
 ```

-the above example would automatically require and make the bluebird, lodash and some-package libraries available.
+The above example would automatically require and make the bluebird, lodash and some-package libraries available.

-#### name-mangling
+#### Name mangling

-since package naming conventions allow characters that are not allowed in javascript variable naming syntax, majic will automatically convert illegal characters to the underscore ('_') character.
+Since package naming conventions allow characters that are not allowed in javascript variable naming syntax, majic will automatically convert illegal characters to the underscore ('_') character.

-in the above example, some-package would be available to your modules as "some_package".
+Nn the above example, some-package would be available to your modules as "some_package".

-#### automajic aliases
+#### Automajic aliases

-majic will automajically alias common libraries for you.  the common aliases are listed below
+Majic will automajically alias common libraries for you.  the common aliases are listed below

 * bluebird: 'q'
 * underscore: '_'
 * lodash: '_'

-## automajic source scanning
+## Automajic source scanning
-after that it will autoscan any files in the ./config and ./src directories (this is configurable).
+After including dependencies from package.json, majic will will autoscan any files in the ./config, ./src/lib and ./src/main directories (this is configurable).

-due to the asynchronous and promise based dependency chains, your application will start in whatever order your dependencies are available, as fast as they are available.
+Due to the asynchronous and promise based dependency chains, your application will start in whatever order your dependencies are available, as fast as they are available.

-## native coffee support
+## Native coffee support

-majic natively supports coffee-script. if you put coffee-script as a dependency in your package.json, majic will bootstrap coffee and register it automajically.
+Majic natively supports coffee-script.
+If you put coffee-script as a dependency in your package.json, majic will bootstrap coffee and register it automajically.

-## module naming
+## Module naming

-the name of your modules will be determined from the filename of your module, less the extension, so for example the module located at ./config/myconfig.coffee would be named 'myconfig'.
+The name of your modules will be determined from the filename of your module, less the extension, so for example the module located at ./config/myconfig.coffee would be named 'myconfig'.

-## declaring static modules
+## Declaring static modules

-you can declare static values simply by exporting them via module.exports.  this is a good idea for configuration files, which you might want to put into the config directory.
+You can declare static values simply by exporting them via module.exports.
+This is a good idea for configuration files, which you might want to put into the config directory.

-example: ./config/myconfig.coffee
+**Example: ./config/myconfig.coffee**

 ```
 module.exports =